 Carpenter ants are often located in wooded areas, as their colonies begin in a rotted stump or fallen tree, the University of Minnesota noted.
-They will build massive colonies here, which is usually known as the parent colony.
+They will build a colony here, which is usually known as the parent colony.
 Then, parts of the colony will decide to explore and create satellite colonies, which is when they may venture over to your house.
 If you have a wooden deck that gets damp from the rain or another wooden structure in the yard, this is a great place for ants to start.
 Normally carpenter ants come out in the spring, after resting inside a rotted piece of wood where they've established tunnels and galleries.
 This is also time of the year that gets the most rain, which makes for an ideal environment for carpenter ants.
 If ants appear in your home in the late winter, they may have already established a colony somewhere inside your house.
 As a homeowner, it's important to be aware of the carpenter ant schedule so you can be prepared for a possible infestation and protect yourself.

 Carpenter ants can also be found inside the home.
 They may be located within the wood of a cabinet sink that's dealing with a water leak or windows that aren't properly sealed and have cracks that let moisture in.
 These spots are an ideal place to establish a satellite colony and possibly another parent colony.